Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

 Figure \ref{spearman} shows the time series of monthly Spearman's rank correlations $\rho_t$ between the predicted and realized returns.
 The flat line gives the information coefficient, $IC$, our third performance measure.
-It is evident that there is a substantial variation over time in the ability of our model to differentiate relative performance between stocks, as can be seen by correlation coefficients ranging from -35\% to 45\%.
-The information coefficient equals 9.7\% and is significantly greater than zero at the 95\% confidence level.
+It is evident that there is a substantial variation over time in the ability of our model to differentiate relative performance between stocks, as can be seen by correlation coefficients ranging from -31.2\% to 38.79\%.
+The information coefficient equals 5.89\% and is significantly greater than zero at the 95\% confidence level.
+Remarkably, we observe that our model performs equally well during the NBER recession months, as shown in the shaded periods.

-Remarkably, we observe that our model performs relatively better during the NBER recession months, as shown by relatively large $R_t^2$, increases in $R^2_{pool}$, and correlation coefficients in the shaded periods of Figures \ref{outsamplersquared} and \ref{spearman}.
-We qualify this observation and regress $R_t^2$ against the excess returns of the S\&P 500 over the test sample.
-Results are shown in Figure \ref{R2SP500}.
-The regression coefficient is significantly negative.
-Indeed, Figure \ref{R2SP500} reveals that large positive and negative values of $R_t^2$ are strongly associated with negative and positive excess returns of the S\&P 500, respectively.